BaoCodeLab/SweepCluster/README.md

     -out OUT              the output file

-## The recomb_lg_Rscript is used to graph the results of SNP clustering,is referenced in recomb_lg_test.sh
 ## The recomb_lg_test.sh is used to test the effect of different recombination length SNP clustering results
 We find that there are many factors that influence the clustering results.Recombination length has the greatest effect, which directly affects the number of cluster
 ### Useage:./recomb_lg_test.sh [arguments]